Delete

-This article provides an overview and how-to instructions for deleting documents using the EVICT DQL operation.
+This article provides an overview and how-to instructions for deleting documents using the EVICT

-The EVICT operation functions based on a condition, allowing updates to multiple documents simultaneously.
+operation functions based on a condition, allowing updates to multiple documents simultaneously.

-For example, the following snippet, once executed, purges all blue cars stored in the local Ditto store.
+For example, the following snippet, once executed, purges all blue

 If subscriptions are not properly managed prior to executing evictions, you may inadvertently disrupt the intended state, resulting in inconsistencies and unexpected behavior.

-For example, if you have an active subscription for fetching 'blue' cars and you subsequently evict the document with the ID '123456' that matches the replication query, connected peers reinstate it in your local Ditto store.
+that matches the replication query, connected peers reinstate it in your local Ditto store.
 In other words, without modifying the subscription first, peers in the mesh will replicate the evicted document back to the local peer that evicted it.

 Therefore we encourage careful management of subscriptions and evictions.
-To remove documents with active subscriptions, you must first cancel the relevant subscription before calling the EVICT method.
+To remove documents with active subscriptions, you must first cancel the relevant subscription before calling the EVICT

 In addition, take a balanced approach when using the Subscribe and Evict methods.
 Consider the advantages and drawbacks of each method and use them as appropriate for specific needs and requirements.